1 Introduction

 The recommended program must reflect the scientific interests of the particle physics community.
 The 2021 Snowmass Community Planning Exercise, organized by the Division of Particles and Fields of the American Physical Society, provided initial input to the deliberations of the P5 panel.
 To fully capture the views of the community, the panel solicited additional input through town hall meetings, laboratory visits, and individual communications.
 The panel was especially encouraged by the active participation of early career members in the community-driven planning process.
 They represent the future of our field and are essential to the realization of the goals and aspirations detailed in this report.

 During the panel’s deliberations, there was consensus that the overall program should enable US leadership in core areas of particle physics.
-It should leverage unique US facilities and capabilities, engage with core national initiatives to develop key technologies, and develop a skilled workforce for the future that draws on US talent.
+The program should leverage unique US facilities and capabilities, engage with core national initiatives to develop key technologies, and develop a skilled workforce for the future that draws on US talent.
 Effective engagement and leadership in international endeavors were also considerations.

 The community presented P5 with more inspiring and ambitious projects than fiscal reality could accommodate.
 In selecting projects, the panel considered a project’s individual scientific merit and potential for transformational discovery as well as how well the project met criteria for the overall program.